 Take note of these names.
 You’ll hear them daily on our live streaming station and more than a dozen streaming channels at Connectbrazil.com.

 I love the New Bossa sound that characterizes ‘From Italy To Bossa With Love’.
 It’s playful, fresh, vibrant, creative, and exciting.
 It doesn’t take itself too seriously.

 It laughs with life, just like the original did before it grew up to do car commercials for golf players or to sell running shoes for Nike.

-So, this summer as we celebrate the Sunshine Season on these pages and on our streaming station and music channels, take a moment, then say “Make mine Italian!”
+So, as we celebrate the Sunshine Season on these pages and on our streaming station and music channels, take a moment, then say “Make mine Italian!”